 The Norbert J. Kreidl Award for Young Scholars, recognizing research excellence in glass science, is open to all degree-seeking graduate students (MSc or PhD) or those who have graduated within a twelve month period of 2024 Glass & Optical Materials Division Annual Meeting (GOMD 2023) in Las Vegas, NV, USA May 19-23, 2024.
 A letter from a faculty advisor verifying compliance to this rule must accompany the application.
 The selection is based on an extended abstract of the nominee’s work (approximately 2,000 words plus figures) relevant to interests of the Division.

 All applicants are required to submit two abstracts:

 - Submit one short abstract on the ACerS online abstract submission site for the GOMD annual meeting.
-Contact Marilyn Stoltz at email@example.com for access if the November 24 GOMD abstract deadline has passed.
+Contact Karen McCurdy at email@example.com for access if the GOMD abstract deadline has passed.
 This short abstract will be used in organizing the technical program of the meeting and in publication of the meeting’s abstracts.

-The winner receives a check for $500, a certificate, and a commemorative glass piece.
+The winner receives a $500 honorarium, a certificate, complimentary meeting registration, and a commemorative glass piece.

 Attendance at the 2024 GOMD meeting to present the Kreidl lecture is a requirement, so only those who can attend the meeting should apply.